abevoelker/letter_avatar/README.md

 Two color palettes are provided by default: `:google` and `:i_want_hue`

-Each of them have different colors, but they also have different methods for choosing the color used for a given username's initials:

-`:google` will generate the same avatar for both "Krzysiek" and "ksz2k" as it looks at the first letter of the username, and they both start with "k".

-`:i_want_hue` meanwhile calculates the MD5 digest of the username to select the color, so it's likely that two different usernames with the same initial(s) will  different colors.
+Both palettes use an MD5 digest of the username to select the color, so it's likely that two different usernames that share the same initial(s) will render with different colors.

+If you need the same initials to always render with the same color, simply provide a custom palette using a customized `letter_color` method.
+See below for an example.

 ### Custom palettes